-1. Scope of Work

-Defines the work to be accomplished under the agreement, with a statement of the cost responsibilities of the work to be done.

-2. Division of Work

-Describes the proposed work separately under the headings "Work to Be Performed by the State" and "Work to Be Performed by the Utility."
+- 1. Scope of Work This section defines the work to be accomplished under the agreement, with a statement of the cost responsibilities of that work. - 2.
+Division of Work This section describes the proposed work separately under the headings "Work to Be Performed by the State" and "Work to Be Performed by the Utility."
 Under each heading, the description of work should have sufficient detail to allow an accurate comparison between the work described in this section and the plan sheet exhibit.
 If no work is performed under one of the above headings, the heading is followed by the word "None."
-A comparison between this exhibit, the cost estimate exhibit, and the plan sheet exhibit will show continuity among all three.
+A comparison between this Exhibit A, the cost estimate exhibit, and the plan sheet exhibit must show continuity among all three. - 3.
+Betterment This section states whether or not there is a "betterment" of the utility's facility that is not due to a statute, industry standards, or other justification acceptable to WSDOT.
+A betterment is any upgrade in a utility facility that is in excess of the "replacement in kind" (see Appendix A, Glossary) that the utility is entitled to as a result of its documented property right.
+When there is a betterment, the utility is responsible for all costs, including preliminary engineering costs, in excess of those it is entitled to for "replacement in kind."